swyxio/FSA-React-Trip-Planner/README.md

 # IMPORTANT NOTE BEFORE SECTION B

 Do not get trapped into trying to copy+paste from the old javascript into your new React code. the old javascript relied on updating `state` and creating and destroying DOM components every change you made.
 In React, `this.state` simply contains your current data state, `render()` renders your JSX according to the data in `this.state`, and the only way you trigger a re-render is by calling `this.setState()` which then calls `render()` again based on your new state.
 This is called "one way data flow" - you NEVER, EVER, directly manipulate `this.state` anywhere in your code except in the constructor.
+Repeating for emphasis: you

+**NEVER**,

+**EVER**,

+directly manipulate `this.state` anywhere in your code outside the constructor.

 You only update state with `this.setState`, which allows you to get the benefits of re-rendering and DOM-diffing that you would otherwise have to program manually like you did in the old javascript.

 SECTION B: PORTING THE JAVASCRIPT